LucasEnard/formation-template-python/README.md

 If prompted (bottom right corner), install the recommended extensions.

+## 5.3.
+Having the folder open inside the container
+**It is really important** to be *inside* the container before coding.<br>
+For this, docker must be on before opening VSCode.<br>
-When prompted, reopen the folder inside the container so you will be able to use the python components within it.
+Then, inside VSCode, when prompted (in the right bottom corner), reopen the folder inside the container so you will be able to use the python components within it.<br>
 The first time you do this it may take several minutes while the container is readied.

 By opening the folder remote you enable VS Code and any terminals you open within it to use the python components within the container.
 Configure these to use `/usr/irissys/bin/irispython`

 <img width="1614" alt="PythonInterpreter" src="https://user-images.githubusercontent.com/47849411/145864423-2de24aaa-036c-4beb-bda0-3a73fe15ccbd.png">

-## 5.3.
+## 5.4.
 Register components

 In order to register the components we are creating in python to the production it is needed to use the `register_component` function from the `grongier.pex._utils` module.

+**IMPORTANT**: The components were already registered before ( expect for the [global exercise](#12-global-exercise) ).<br>
+Just for information and for the global exercise, here are the steps to register components:<br>
 For this we advise you to use the build-in python console to add manually the component at first when you are working on the project.

-You will find those commands in the `misc/register.py` file.<br>To use them you need to firstly create the component then you can start a terminal in VSCode ( it will be automatically in the container if you followed step [5.2.](#52-management-portal-and-vscode)).
+You will find those commands in the `misc/register.py` file.<br>To use them you need to firstly create the component then you can start a terminal in VSCode ( it will be automatically in the container if you followed step [5.2.](#52-management-portal-and-vscode) and [5.3](#53-having-the-folder-open-inside-the-container))<br>
 To launch an IrisPython console enter :
 ```
 /usr/irissys/bin/irispython